gowridurgad/setup-python/docs/advanced-usage.md

 ## Using the pip-install input

-The `pip-install` input allows you to install dependencies as part of the Python setup step using pip install input.
+The `pip-install` input allows you to install dependencies as part of the Python setup step.

 ```yaml